evo Size and Buying Guides

 Sure, light is right when touring, but your shovel is not the place to cut back on weight.
 You want an absolutely dependable tool for effective digging and shoveling during a rescue situation – if in doubt, go a bit heavier.

 Shop Avalanche ShovelsLearn more with our other Backcountry Guides:Backcountry Basics – How to Get StartedBackcountry Gear – ChecklistBackcountry Backpacks – How to ChooseAvalanche Beacons / Transceivers – How to ChooseAvalanche Probes – How to ChooseAvalanche Airbags – How to ChooseAlpine Touring Skis – How to ChooseAlpine Touring Ski Boots – How to ChooseAlpine Touring Ski Bindings – How to ChooseDynafit (Tech) Bindings – Getting StartedBackcountry Basics - How to SkinClimbing Skins – How to ChooseClimbing Skins – Size GuideClimbing Skins – Weight ChartClimbing Skins – How to Cut/TrimOuterwear & Layers – How to Dress for the BackcountryThis is evo.
-We are a wake, ski, snowboard, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
 They can help you find the right avalanche shovel to fit your needs.